theubie/OpenTAAI/README.md

 ## Future Plans

 * Allow using text-generation-webui instead of OpenAI - Mostly Done!
 * Allow using other local tts models - In progress.
-Coqui and Pyttsx3 implemented, working on more.
+Coqui, Moegoe, and Pyttsx3 implemented, working on more.
 * Integrate a chatbot directly to skip needing a 3rd party to genereate the chat log - Mostly Done!
 * Money printer that goes brrr?